-Put a dryer sheet in the tray
+33. Put a dryer sheet in the tray

 Sometimes, due to bit of extra wax/gel, the diamonds start sticking to each other.
 To hinder them from unifying and from sticking to other things, keep some dryer sheets.

-From top through the very bottom.
+34. From top through the very bottom.

 You need to decide where to start from.
 It’s better to start from the top and work your way down.

-With all these Paint with diamond tips in your arsenal, you are well on your way to getting a good start to your diamond painting activity.
+With all these Paint by diamond tips in your arsenal, you are well on your way to getting a good start to your diamond painting activity.
 Stay focused and within a few days, the activity will grow on you.